-It provides opportunities for refugee women, men, and young people to take leadership roles in supporting and representing their own communities and networks, with an aim of ensuring that refugees have a strong voice, and that their mental health and emotional wellbeing is understood and supported.
+It provides opportunities for refugee women, men, and young people to take leadership roles in supporting and representing their own communities and networks, with the aim of ensuring that refugees have a strong voice and that their mental health and emotional well-being are understood and supported.

-Amal Azuddin, Equlity and Human Rights Officer with MHF Scotland explains: “Many refugees were professionals back in their home countries.
-One of the main reasons asylum seekers and refugees experience stress and poor mental health is due to not being allowed to work, or experiencing difficulties in finding a job.
+“Many refugees were professionals back in their home countries.
+One of the main reasons asylum seekers and refugees experience stress, and poor mental health is due to not being allowed to work or due to experiencing difficulties in finding a job.

 “We are looking for eight professional volunteers to share their own specialised skills in a reciprocal mentoring scheme, where they are matched with a refugee participant who will also share their learning and life skills.
 This is a great opportunity to make a positive difference to the mentee’s life and to learn about their journey and aspirations.”

-· The ability to engage in project for a minimum of six months and meet with a mentee for approx. two hours per month (to be agreed with mentee)
+- The ability to engage in a project for a minimum of six months and meet with a mentee for approx. two hours per month (to be agreed with the mentee)

-Prior to being matched, all mentors will have the opportunity to meet the team and find out more about the project.
-If you our anyone you know would be interested in taking part, please contact Amal on 0141 226 9843 or email [email protected]
+Before being matched, all mentors will have the opportunity to meet the team and find out more about the project.
+If you or anyone you know would be interested in participating, please contact [email protected] .